Mjz86/String/README.md

 termination (see the talk on Folly's string implementation), and again, we did put `as_c_str`, so I think there's no valid complaints.

-- the alternative string types are mentioned above , for when a requirement is necessary ( next release).
+- the alternative string types are mentioned above , for when a requirement is necessary.

+* how i think of this :
+the main string is more of a constant string type like a name of an object , or a key into a map, but when someone wants to change a string,  they need a mutable type , and  for changing a string , someone can use a ownerized string with a relevant buffer size ( for example 96 bytes , make a 128 byte string wrapper) , and when the modifications are all performed,  the string would be turned back into the main string for storage . also , no one says this is how to use it , someone may  make a vector of these 128byte strings because they expect  many different strings with sizes mostly less than 96. for example , the mutatable big sso string could be used as a buffer for user input,  then different parts may be stored in different strings and ect .

 # Extensions: